-Wheel/Axle Assembly: Use of durable 2.5" Vex Colson wheels with $\frac{1}{2}$ " hex bores and Andy Mark's affordable 2:1 bevel gear set allowed us to keep things simple and the drive pulley ratios reasonable.
-To use the Andy Mark gears on axles made from Vex $\frac{1}{2}$ " Thunderhex, we removed the flange on the large gear's back side, opened the $\frac{3}{8}$ " hex to $\frac{1}{2}$ " hex (drilling and broaching) and drilled a hole pattern in its face matching the one in the Colson wheels.
-All torque is transmitted through the hex flats; the screws are simply to keep the face of the gear flush against the wheel face, counteracting the moment created by the bevel gear mesh forces.
+Wheel/Axle Assembly: Use of durable 2.5" Vex Colson wheels with 1⁄2" hex bores and Andy Mark's 2:1 bevel gear set allowed us to keep things simple and the drive pulley ratios reasonable.
+To use the Andy Mark gears on axles made from Vex 1⁄2" Thunderhex, we removed the flange on the large gear's back side, opened the 3/8" hex to 1⁄2" hex (drilling and broaching) and drilled a hole pattern in its face matching the one in the Colson wheels.
+All torque was transmitted through the hex flats; the screws going through the hole pattern were simply to keep the face of the gear flush against the wheel face, counteracting the moment created by the bevel gear mesh forces.
+Note that the opening of the 3/8" hex bore to the 1⁄2" hex bore must be done very carefully.
+We used a mill and a dial indicator to set up the job.
+The concentricity of the bore to the gear tooth pattern is critical to properly setting backlash.
+Lack of concentricity will force unnecessary backlash.
+Unnecessary backlash will lead to premature gear wear, noise and poor control.
+Similarly, care must be used in the broaching operation.

 The wheels are axially held in place on the axle with three snap rings (not shown); one for the geared wheel (opposite side from the gear to take the mesh thrust), and one on each side of the non-geared wheel.
 The location of the snap ring grooves in the axle is determined by the location to hold the geared wheel in the nominal mesh location relative to the mating gear on the vertical drive shaft.
 The non-geared wheel is located symmetrically about the vertical drive shaft relative to the geared wheel.
-This is done so that scrubbing torques are equalized and the robot can stay stationary when azimuthing a Swerve unit.
+This is done so that scrubbing torques are equalized and the robot can stay stationary when azimuthing a swerve unit.
+One way to think about it is that essentially a virtual wheel is created on the vertical axis.
 The axle length is set carefully so that it can just be rocked in position in the saddle when the bearings are not in place.
 This elimates the need for a complicated saddle with bearing retainer plates.